Assistance programs in York County, James City, and Williamsburg.

 York-Poquoson Department of Social Services provides for temporary emergency needs such as food, utilities, rent or housing.
 Temporary cash assistance is available too, among other public aid.
 301 Goodwin Neck Road, Yorktown, VA 23692.
 Call (757)-890-3787 to apply.

 James City County Housing and Community Development has limited term mortgage and rental assistance.
-Aid is offered for those facing an eviction or foreclosure.
+Financial aid and low income apartments from Section 8 is offered for those facing an eviction or foreclosure.
 Assistance also serves the homeless and can pay for security deposits and limited rent help.
 Main number is (757)259-5340.
 They also run the section 8 housing voucher program for the region.
 Click more details section 8.

 Saint Bede Catholic Church runs a food pantry.
 The charity may also facilitate financial assistance to parishioners and neighbors and they have volunteers who assist as well.
 (757)-229-3700.

-Lackey Free Clinic of Yorktown - You need an appointment.
-A sliding fee scale is in place.
-The health center can provide ENT, gastroenterology, pediatrics, gynecology, diabetes care, asthma, cardiovascular disease, and rheumatology pulmonology.
-The location also has a free walk-in clinic for pharmacy, family medicine services, school physicals, diagnostic, lab work and x-ray services as well as specialty referrals.
-Call (757)886-0608.
+Other free community clinics can help the low income as well as uninsured.
+There are dozens more in Virginia and the region.
+Examples of what may be provided includes gastroenterology, pediatrics, gynecology, diabetes care, asthma, ENT, cardiovascular disease, diabetes help, and rheumatology pulmonology.
+The locations may also have a free walk-in clinic for pharmacy, family medicine services, school physicals, diagnostic, lab work and x-ray services as well as specialty referrals.
+Find additional free community clinics in Virginia.